Table of Contents

 Then, the soundness theorem states $$U\Vdash \phi(u) \quad\text{iff}\quad u \in \{x \mid \phi(x) \}U.$$

-Let us make a comment on disjunction.
-For an open $U$ to force a disjunction $\phi$ or $\psi$, it isn't that either $\phi$ or $\psi$ should be chosen for the entire $U$.
+Let us make a comment on the disjunction.
+For an open $U$ to force a disjunction $\phi$ or $\psi$, it is not that either $\phi$ or $\psi$ should be chosen for the entire $U$.
 We only need to find one open covering where for each open, we can choose differently either $\phi$ or $\psi$.

 Consider the formula $\phi \lor \neg \phi : \Omega \to \Omega$ where $\phi : \Omega\to\Omega$ is a propositional, $\Omega$-typed variable, in the language of $\mathbf{Sh}(X)$.
 For an open $U \subseteq X$, $U$ forces the law of excluded middle (LEM) $$ U \Vdash \forall \phi.\; \phi \lor \neg \phi $$ if and only if for all open subset $V \subseteq U$ and $W \in \Omega V$ it holds that $V \Vdash \phi(W) \lor \neg \phi(W)$; which holds if and only if there is an open covering $\{V_i\}_{i\in I}$ of $V$ such that $$ V_i \Vdash \phi(W\cap V_i)\quad \text{or} \quad V_i \Vdash \neg\phi(W\cap V_i). $$ Applying the soundness theorem, we get it equivalent to $$ V_i \subseteq W \quad \text{or} \quad V_i \subseteq W^c. $$ We can conclude that LEM is forced by an open $U$ if and only if for any open $V \subseteq U$, its complement in $U$ is open; in other words, LEM at $U$ is completely determined by the lattice structure of the opens of $U$ if it is Boolean.

-As a consequence, LEM is invalidated at an unit interval $(0,1)$ but is valid at (and only at) a locally indiscrete topology.
+As a consequence, LEM is invalidated at a unit interval $(0,1)$ but is valid at (and only at) a locally indiscrete topology.

 8. Real numbers in a topos of sheaves

-Any topos of sheaves $\mathbf{Sh}(X)$ have natural number, integer, and rational objects which are the constant sheaves associated with the sets of natural numbers $\mathbb{N}$, integers $\mathbb{Z}$, and rational numbers $\mathbb{Q}$.
+Any topos of sheaves $\mathbf{Sh}(X)$ have natural number, integer and rational objects that are constant sheaves associated with sets of natural numbers $\mathbb{N}$, integers $\mathbb{Z}$, and rational numbers $\mathbb{Q}$.
 Hence, a naïve guess for the sheave of real numbers would be the constant sheaf associated with the set of real numbers $\mathbb{R}$ which then would have made this note boring.